Why the battles for House and Senate will look nothing alike this year

 "I don't think whether or not the Democrats have a nice 7-word slogan is going to determine whether we win North Dakota," said Guy Cecil, chairman of the Democratic super PAC Priorities USA.

-And the red-tilt of the Senate map will only further cement Trump’s takeover of the Republican Party, even if Mitch McConnell gets another Republican or two to pad his majority.
+And the red-tilt of the Senate map will only further cement Trump's takeover of the Republican Party, even if Senate Majority Leader Mitch McConnell, R-Ky., gets another Republican or two to pad his majority.